Introduction

 Outline

-Applications of the HQS Spin Mapper software package
+Functionality of the HQS Spin Mapper software package

-The HQS Spin Mapper software package contains a selection of modules which provide two major functionalities.
+HQS Spin Mapper software package contains a selection of modules which provide two major functionalities.
 The first functionality is the identification of orbital bases containing spin-like orbitals, i.e. orbitals with an occupancy of strictly a single electron.
 The second one derives effective spin-bath model Hamiltonians for the determined spin-like orbitals.
-The remaining modules handle input and output tasks.
+The remaining modules handle input and output functionality.

 1.1 Accepted input formats (hqs_spin_mapper.transformables)